zoopx-xyz/0xpro-perp/EVENTS.md

    - `unrealizedPnlZ` is zero for opens/adds; populated for closes/liquidations.

 3. `Liquidation(address account, bytes32 marketId, uint128 closedSize, uint128 priceZ, uint128 penaltyZ)`
    - Full liquidation of a position.
-Penalty transfer currently deferred (TODO) but amount is computed.
+Penalty is computed on closed notional and transferred from the user's vault cross-balance to the `TreasurySpoke` via `MarginVaultV2.penalize`.
+A `PenaltyReceived` signal is emitted by the treasury.

 4. `PartialLiquidation(address account, bytes32 marketId, uint128 closedSize, uint128 priceZ, uint128 penaltyZ, uint128 remainingSize)`
    - Partial liquidation leaving a residual position; prunes market if remainingSize == 0.